satyakb/rust-final-project/README.md

   -V, --version             Show version.
 ```

-Note: configuration goes in YAML file, see `config.yaml` for an example
+Note: Configuration for master goes in YAML file, see `config.yaml` for an example
+Sequence is an optional entry in the config, the root host url is load tested regardless.

 ## Approximate time spent